Whitby Family Footcare Clinic

 Infected Ingrown Toenail

 An infected ingrown toenail usually develops when the nail pierces the skin and continues to grow inward.
-This is often caused by improper nail cutting, trauma, or a naturally curved nail.
+This is often caused by improper nail cutting, trauma, or a naturally curved toenail.

 Signs of infection include: